-Here at Escort England, we are well aware that many women are the victims of sexual assault and rape in this country.
+Here at XEscorts, we are well aware that many women are the victims of sexual assault and rape in this country.
 No-one deserves that, and it is only right that we, as a society, do things to minimise these kinds of offences.

 This is why I found this latest idea from Lincolnshire fascinating.
 However, I was left confused to whether it is the route that we should be going down.

 Dubbed “Ask For Angela,” the strategy created by Lincolnshire Rape Crisis and ‘Pubwatch’ hopes that women who are in a dangerous situation will go the the bar, and ask for “Angela”.
 The bar staff will then help call her a taxi, or let her leave in a discreet manner.

 Twitter user @iizzzzzi shared a photo of the campaign’s flyer detailing the strategy and seemed rather impressed by the idea.

 “I saw this in a toilet and thought it was important and should be a thing everywhere, not just Lincolnshire,” she wrote in the caption.

 On face value, it seems to make sense.
 If a woman feels herself in danger, then it is only right the bar helps her get away.
 However, if you read the poster, you may spot what I spotted.

 “Are you on a date that isn’t working out?”.
 Pardon?
 I have been on plenty of dates that haven’t worked out, and arguably about 50% of those will be my fault (how can women not find American Football interesting?)
 How we jump from that, to her getting the bar to call her a taxi under sex offences prevention, I don’t know.